What Language Models Know But Don't Say: Non-Generative Prior Extraction for Generalization: Experimental setup

-Across all datasets, we apply the same preprocessing pipeline: categorical features are one-hot encoded, and missing values are imputed with zeros.
-For datasets with an excessive number of features—namely \textit{Give Me Some Credit}, and \textit{Adult Income}—we perform feature selection using GPT-4o by providing feature descriptions and prompting it to return a list of the 15 most relevant features for the prediction task.
+\paragraph{Preprocessing} Across all datasets, we apply the same preprocessing pipeline: categorical features are one-hot encoded, missing categorical values are imputed with mode and missing numerical values are imputed with mean.
+For datasets with an excessive number of features—namely {Bank Marketing, Breast Cancer Diagnostic, Cervical Cancer, Chronic Kidney Disease, Communities and Crime, Heart Failure, Haptitis, and Head and Neck Cancer Recurrence}—we perform feature selection using Claude-3.5-Sonnet by providing feature descriptions and prompting it to return a list of the 15 most relevant features for the prediction task.
 The same reduced feature set is used consistently across all experimental conditions to ensure comparability.
+We apply z-score normalization to the features for AutoElicit and LoID, but not for LLMProcesses, following the authors’ recommendations.

-We designate the \textit{Heart Disease}, \textit{Blood Donation}, and \textit{Diabetes} datasets as development datasets for evaluating prompt structures and hyperparameter tuning.
-The remaining five datasets are reserved for testing the generalization performance of the final LoID method.
-See (\ref{sec:tuning}) for details on the hyperparameter search process and value ranges explored.
+\paragraph{Development datasets} We designate the Stroke, Blood Donation, Heart Failure, and Adult Income datasets as development datasets for choosing an LLM and hyperparameter tuning \ref{app:hpo}.
+The remaining 11 datasets are reserved for testing the generalization performance of the final LoID method.